ryann127/note-taker/README.md

     git@github.com:ryann127/note-taker.git

  ## Usage
  Run npm init then npm install.
 Make sure Express is installed.
 Once everything is installed, run "node server.js" and follow the link for the live server.
-Insert notes and save/delete them ask you would like.
+Insert notes and save/delete them as you would like.

  ## License